sangam14/JavaLabs/beginner/ControlTransferStmt.md

 * Ans = 123456788 <br>

 ### Rules for break statement
-1) break statement should be always at the end of the block.
+1) break statement should be always at the end of the block. <br>
 2) We can not used break in between the block.
 It will shows compile time error (unreachable statement)

 ```